icon-project/icon-sdk-js/quickstart/README.md

 After transaction is sent, the result can be looked up with the returned hash value.

-In this example, you can check your transaction result in every 2 seconds because of the block confirmation time.
+In this example, you can check your transaction result every 2 seconds because of the block confirmation time.
 Checking the result is as follows:

 ```javascript